STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • reject the substitution and terminate the contract.

-• If you fail to respond with your election within the period set out in Clause 22.2(a) or you elect to novate the contract to another retailer but that option ceases to be available by the time you respond to us, then we shall transfer your accounts to SP Group and they shall bill you for your electricity usages based on Clause 21.1a. or b.
+• If you fail to respond with your election within the period set out in Clause 22.2(a) or you elect to novate the contract to another retailer but that option ceases to be available by the time you respond to us, then we shall transfer your accounts to SP Group and they shall bill you for your electricity usage based on Clause 21.1(a) or (b).

-• If there is a substitution, you agree to that the substitute retailer:
+• If there is a substitution, you agree that the substitute retailer:

 • taking over all our obligations under this contract and being liable for any failure to perform the obligations; and

-• o being entitled to exercise all our rights under the contract.
+• being entitled to exercise all our rights under the contract.

 Simplified explanation of terms